burhanudinrabbani666/java-script/notes/async/how-to-web-works.md

-## How to web works: Request ans Response
+## How to web works: Request and Response